What to Have In Your Query Bio (and What to Leave Out)

 While this is my first foray into fiction writing, I’ve published book chapters with Georgetown University Press and Cambridge University press as a PhD student in political science at Columbia University.
 I enjoy using my academic research on military tactics, power politics, and leadership to enliven and inform my creative writing.
 When I’m not writing, I enjoy knitting, doing yoga, and being a full-time servant to my two cats.

-There’s not a lot of fluff here--it’s 60 words, not my whole life story.
+There’s not a lot of fluff here--it’s just a few words, not my whole life story.
 It lists where I’ve published as an academic (proof that I can write for a different audience and know something about publishing in a different industry), gives my educational background, and links that education to my writing (something that I hoped would make me stand out to agents).
 It closes out with a tiny bit of personality to make me seem like a real human.
 That’s all you need!